Last modified: March 23, 2026

 - Income ($) is a numerical variable, specifically continuous, since income can take any value within a range.

-- Education Level is a categorical variable that classifies individuals based on their highest educational achievement.
+- Education Level is an ordinal categorical variable that classifies individuals based on their highest educational achievement, with a meaningful ranking from lower to higher levels.

-- Marital Status is a categorical variable, representing different categories of relationship status.
+- Marital Status is a nominal categorical variable, representing different categories of relationship status with no inherent ranking.

 Explanatory and Response Variables